2 Healthcare Professionals You Should Meet: Certified Diabetes Educator and Registered Dietitian.

 2 Healthcare Professionals You Should Meet: Certified Diabetes Educator and Registered Dietitian

-It is common to feel a mix of emotions after being diagnosed with type 2 diabetes, one of which may be a feeling of being lost and uncertain where to start.
+It is common to feel a mix of emotions after first being diagnosed with type 2 diabetes, one of which may be a feeling of being lost and uncertain where to start.

 How to ease into successful diabetes management